management

 - This includes dependencies that have the potential to introduce delays that may be unexpected and/or outside of your control.

-- Revenue – In-depth understanding of Revenue Recognition rules is key.
+- Revenue – An in-depth understanding of Revenue Recognition rules is key.

 - How much revenue is recognized and when it is recognized varies based on a variety of factors, such as: